 If you find yourself wondering, “Why do I have a strong odor down there?”, you've come to the right place.
 In order to figure out which feminine odor products you should be using, you will first need to figure out what is causing the odor.
 The following is a shortlist of the most common causes of vaginal odor:

 - Menstruation: One cause of vaginal odor is menstrual blood.
 Although periods are normal, they can also cause your vagina to have a lingering odor.
-Menstrual blood can have a more basic pH that can change the acidic environment of the vagina.
+Menstrual blood is more basic which can change the acidic environment of the vagina.
 Whenever the vagina is less acidic, bacteria can grow and cause odor.

 - Urine: Although urine comes out of your urethra, it can also cause your vagina to have a lingering odor.
 In particular, if you have urine that has an especially strong odor and/or you’re not wiping yourself properly after urinating, an unpleasant vaginal odor may develop.